 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that concisely covers specific Spark optimization techniques, includes natural trigger terms users would employ, and clearly delineates both what the skill does and when to use it.
-It uses proper third-person voice and is distinctive enough to avoid conflicts with other data-related skills.
+This is a well-crafted skill description that concisely covers specific Spark optimization techniques, includes natural trigger terms users would employ, and clearly delineates both what the skill does and when it should be used.
+It uses proper third-person voice and is distinct enough to avoid conflicts with other skills.

 | Dimension | Reasoning | Score |